moliver28/research-handbook/content/handbook/legal/legalops/_index.md

 - If supported by the manager, the team member will complete the LACA Expenditure Request Issue Template.
 - Included within the LACA Expenditure Request Issue Template are details that the team member must complete.
 - Upon being submitted, the request will be reviewed internally by LACA leadership.
 - If approved, the request will then be assigned to Finance to ensure applicable funds are available.
+- Requests are considered fully approved when all stakeholder checkboxes have been completed.
+Please note, all expenses tied to the request must be submitted in accordance with [GitLab's Travel & Expense Policy](https://handbook.gitlab.com/handbook/finance/expenses/)